Digital transformation in construction: 2026 trends

-Digital transformation is no longer just a buzzword.
-It’s a reality that companies across multiple industries must now face.
+Long gone are the days when digital transformation could be considered a buzzword.
+We can all agree that it is a strategic priority for many businesses.
 While the construction industry has traditionally been seen as resistant to change, new digital technologies are finally revolutionizing this perception.
 As new tools can deliver increased efficiency, safety, and sustainability, embracing digital solutions has become a need for construction businesses and for related built asset management fields.

-As businesses scramble to stay ahead of the curve, it is essential for them to understand the trends that will define this transformation in 2025 and beyond.
-In this article, we’ll explore the main challenges, as well as the top trends shaping digital transformation in construction, equipping you with the knowledge you need to thrive in an increasingly digital world.
+As we move into 2026, digital transformation in construction is accelerating.
+In this article, we’ll explore the main challenges, as well as the top trends shaping digital transformation in construction in 2026 and beyond, equipping you with the knowledge you need to thrive in an increasingly digital world.

 But what is digital transformation?
 It is the process of integrating digital technology into all aspects of a business or organization.
 This involves fundamentally changing operations, while delivering more value to customers.